Thalmor Exterminator Build in "The Elder Scrolls V: Skyrim"

 Factions, Guilds, and Questlines

 Civil War Questline: Siding with the Imperial Legion would only grant legitimacy to the political stranglehold the Thalmor possess in Skyrim.
-You want the Empire to stand on it's own or not stand at all.
-Whether you decide to support the Stormcloaks is up to your own moral guidance.
+You want the Empire to stand on its own or not stand at all.
+Because of your years in Thalmor custody, you may feel a deep kinship with Ulfric Stormcloak and your shared troubled pasts.
+Whether you decide to support the Stormcloaks is up to your own moral guidance, however.

 The College of Winterhold: As a former master of the Arcane Arts, it would only make sense to enroll in the College of Winterhold.
 You should finish this questline to completion, becoming the Arch-Mage and sending a message to your fellow Thalmor back home.